How is Low Sperm Count Treated?

 Hyperprolactinemia: there is an increase in prolactin hormone levels due to increased production of the pituitary gland due to certain medications or a tumour.
 Medications that cause hyperprolactinemia should be discontinued and medicines may be given to bring prolactin to a normal level.

-Treatment of genital tract infections: sometimes infections of the genital tract can cause a low sperm count if so, the infection should be treated with the appropriate antibiotics.
-However, this will not always make sperm count normal.
+Treatment of genital tract infections: sometimes infections of the genital tract can cause a low sperm number if so, the infection should be treated with the appropriate antibiotics.
+However, this will not always make semen count normal.

-Steroid therapy: Anti-sperm antibodies are immune cells that destroy sperm, as sperm are foreign/invasive cells.
-A good amount of healthy sperm is reduced with this.
-Oral steroids are administered to treat low sperm count, but this does not work most of the time.
+Steroid therapy: Anti-sperm antibodies are immune cells that destroy semen, as semen are foreign/invasive cells.
+A good amount of healthy semen is reduced with this.
+Oral steroids are administered to treat low sperm number, but this does not work most of the time.
 These patients have the option of in vitro fertilization (IVF) with intracytoplasmic sperm injection (ICSI).

 Treatment of retrograde ejaculation: in retrograde ejaculation, semen flows backwards without leaving the penis.
 There are many causes, such as: bladder or prostate surgery, spinal cord injury, medications such as antidepressants, antihypertensives, medications used to treat enlarged prostate; Diabetes.
 Pseudoephedrine is a medicine given for retrograde ejaculation due to surgery or diabetes, is a decongestant.
 If the cause is medications when these medications are discontinued, ejaculation will occur normally.
 Nerve and muscle injuries cannot be treated and these patients may resort to assisted reproductive techniques.